Amy Markham: Early life

 The daughter of an American father in the U.S. Army and a Korean mother, Markham was born in Seoul, South Korea.
 Her childhood was spent in Babenhausen, Germany, but due to her father's military duty, she was an "army brat" living all over.
 She spent the lengthiest amount of time in Killeen, Texas, which she considers her home town.

 Modeling career

 Markham first began modeling in 2010, working in the Japanese import automotive scene as a print and spokesmodel for several companies, magazines and race events, including the Xtreme Drift Circuit Racing Series (a national drifting competition), Performance Auto and Sound Magazine and Ace Custom Steering.
 Her first mainstream magazine shoot was with Rukus magazine in the US.
 Following its publication, she has appeared in a number of other international publications, including Vogue, Maxim, FHM, GQ, Esquire and Gentleman.
-In 2013, she was named FHM Magazine's Most Wanted Model.Amy also had a stint as a pornographic model under the alias Sandra, in the FTV (First Time Video Series) published by FTV Inc.; posing nude and performing in solo acts with fruits and vegetables.
+In 2013, she was named FHM Magazine's Most Wanted Model.